Channel Estimation for Reconfigurable Intelligent Surface Aided Multi-User mmWave MIMO Systems: Cascaded Channel Sparsity Model

-is referred to as scaling matrix.
-Observed from \eqref{eqscaling1}, we know all the cascaded channels have the common channel part ${\bm G}$, which means that all cascaded channels have the following common row-block sparse VAD representation, i.e.,
+is referred to as the scaling matrix.
+We observe from \eqref{eqscaling1} that all cascaded channels have the common channel part ${\bm G}$, which means that all cascaded channels have the following row-block sparse VAD representation, i.e.,